Cathy Kelley: Career

-2016–2020: WWE

-Kelley was signed to WWE in February 2016, and was a correspondent for NXT and special events.
+Kelley was signed to WWE in February 2016 and was a correspondent for NXT and special events.
 She made her official WWE debut on April 1, 2016, on the pre-show of NXT Takeover: Dallas.
 During her tenure, she hosted WWE Now, a show that airs on WWE's social media platforms and their official website that covers stories, breaking news, previews of upcoming episodes of Raw and SmackDown, and event recaps.
 During her tenure, she contributed to Sam Roberts' show on Sirius XM.